-The budget for 2022/2023 enabled the local tourism associations (LTAs) to have their Town Mobile App redeveloped and to have business onboarding sessions for their members.
-The purpose of the redevelopment of the town apps is to add additional functionality to the mobile application platform and to make the mobile application more user friendly, to promote tourism products in the region and to market the region as a tourism destination and increase national and international tourists to the region.
-After the redevelopment phase, the crucial business onboarding training took place to equip and empower the tourism office staff and members to take ownership of their own listings and to update the listings.
-This will ultimately contribute to the success of the Town Mobile App.
+The budget of 2022/2023 has enabled the Local Tourism Associations (LTAs) to have their Town Mobile Applications redeveloped and to have business on boarding sessions for their members.
+The purpose of the redevelopment of the town apps is to add additional functionality to the mobile application platform and to make the mobile application more user-friendly, to promote tourism products in the region and to market the region as a tourism destination and to increase national and international tourists to the region.
+After the redevelopment phase, the crucial business on-boarding training takes place.
+This is to equip and empower the tourism office staff and members to take ownership of their own listings and to update the listings.
+This will ultimately contribute to the success of the Town's Mobile App.